betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach.md

 ![](https://raw.githubusercontent.com/betterscientificsoftware/images/mcm86-19feb21-inplace-wikize-refs/wikize-refs-docs2.png)

 Nonetheless, even after the author has edited the file further, the `wikize_refs.py` tool can be re-applied to the resulting file.
-This is demonstrated in the the figure below (stuff in purple is what winds up being changed in this invocation).
+This is demonstrated in the figure below (stuff in purple is what winds up being changed in this invocation).

 ![](https://raw.githubusercontent.com/betterscientificsoftware/images/mcm86-19feb21-inplace-wikize-refs/wikize-refs-docs3.png)

 In this way, authors need only concern themselves with the main content and their list of references.
-The added content to support Wikipedia style referenceing at the bottom of the file is always re-generated from the author's content
+The added content to support Wikipedia-style referencing at the bottom of the file is always re-generated from the author's content

 The `wikize_refs.py` script treats the document structure in four successive